-Interest expense increased \$2.9 million, or 8.8%, in 2019 as compared to 2018.
+Interest expenses increased \$2.9 million, or 8.8%, in 2019 as compared to 2018.
 The increase was primarily due to additional cash interest and amortization of debt issuance costs and debt discounts for our additional debt borrowings entered into in March 2018, October 2018 and December 2019, as well as an increase in borrowings from our line of credit throughout 2019, as compared to 2018.
 See Note 8 to our combined consolidated financial statements included elsewhere in this prospectus for additional information regarding our debt arrangements.

 Other (expense) income, net relates primarily to the gains and losses resulting from the impact of foreign exchange rate changes on our cash, accounts receivable and intercompany balances denominated in currencies other than the functional currencies in our subsidiaries.
-The changes in other expense in the periods presented in the table above were primarily due to fluctuations of the Euro, British Pound and Chinese Yuan against the U.S. dollar in these periods.
+The increase in other expense in 2019 compared to 2018 was primarily due to changes in Euro, British Pound and Chinese Yuan against U.S. dollar in 2019.